magiausde/dcChooserBot/readme.md

 ```
 [A, C, C, C]
 ```
-Now C even has a 3/4 chance of being chosen.
+Now C even has a 3/4 chance.
 But always remember that there is no guarantee of being chosen.

 ## Example commands
 These can be used as a reference to get started.
 ```
-/setuserchannel @d1-public
+/setuserchannel #d1-public
 /settreasure https://example.com/join?id=j8HAzr3
 /new
 ...